js-temporal/temporal-polyfill/try-dual-pkg/README.md

 ## Usage

 1. Make sure you are in the root of the `@js-temporal/polyfill` repository and run `npm run try-dual-pkg:prepare`: It will install all node modules for the each `try-dual-pkg` package (btw everything is a symlink.
-Nothing is installed from the npm registry over the tnternet).
+Nothing is installed from the npm registry over the internet).

 1. Run `npm run try-dual-pkg`.
-It will build temporal-polyfill code base and exectute the `./try-dual-pkg/consumer` and now you should be able to experience the dual package combination.
+It will build temporal-polyfill code base and execute the `./try-dual-pkg/consumer` and now you should be able to experience the dual package combination.

 Each package has `@js-temporal/polyfill` as a symlink to the root of this repository.
 So your changes to the temporal-polyfill code base will affect as soon as the build gets updated.